What is parvovirus?

 How does a dog become infected with parvovirus?

-Due to its environmental stability, the virus is easily transmitted via the hair or feet of infected dogs or on shoes, clothes, and other objects contaminated by infected feces.
+Due to its environmental stability, parvovirus is easily transmitted via the hair or feet of infected dogs, or on shoes, clothes, and other objects contaminated by infected feces.
 Direct contact between dogs is not required to spread the virus.
-Dogs infected with the virus who show clinical signs will usually become ill within three to seven days after exposure.
+Dogs infected with the virus who show clinical signs will usually become ill within three to seven days of exposure.

 What are the clinical signs of parvovirus?

-The clinical signs of CPV disease can vary but generally include severe vomiting and diarrhea.
-The diarrhea often has a powerful smell, may contain lots of mucus, and may or may not contain blood.
+The clinical signs of parvovirus can vary but generally include severe vomiting and diarrhea.
+The diarrhea often has a powerful smell, may contain a lot of mucus, and may or may not contain blood.
 Additionally, affected dogs often exhibit a lack of appetite, marked listlessness and depression, and fever.
 It is important to note that many dogs may not show every clinical sign, but vomiting and diarrhea are the most common and consistent signs; vomiting usually begins first.

-Parvo may affect dogs of all ages but is most common in unvaccinated dogs less than one year of age.
+Parvovirus may affect dogs of all ages but is most common in unvaccinated dogs less than one year of age.
 Young puppies under five months of age are usually the most severely affected and difficult to treat.
-Any unvaccinated puppy showing severe vomiting or diarrhea should be tested for CPV.
+Any unvaccinated puppy showing severe vomiting or diarrhea should be tested for parvovirus.

 How is parvovirus diagnosed?

-The clinical signs of CPV infection can mimic many other diseases that cause vomiting and diarrhea; consequently, diagnosing CPV is often challenging for the veterinarian.
-The positive confirmation of CPV infection requires the demonstration of the virus or virus antigen in the stool or detecting anti-CPV antibodies in the blood serum.
+The clinical signs of parvovirus can look like many other diseases that cause vomiting and diarrhea, so diagnosing parvovirus is often challenging.
+Confirmation of parvovirus infection requires detection of CPV in the stool or CPV antibodies in the blood serum.

-There is a simple in-clinic test for CPV that will screen for this disease.
+There is a simple in-clinic test for parvovirus that screens for this disease.
 Occasionally, a dog will have parvovirus but test negative for virus in the stool.
 Fortunately, this is an uncommon occurrence.
 A tentative diagnosis is often based on a reduced white blood cell count (leukopenia) and clinical signs.
-If further confirmation is needed, stool or blood can be submitted to a veterinary laboratory for additional tests.
-The absence of leukopenia does not mean that the dog does not have CPV infection.
-Some clinically ill dogs may not have a low white blood cell count.
+However, some clinically ill dogs may not have a low white blood cell count.
+If further confirmation of infection is needed, stool or blood can be submitted to a veterinary laboratory for additional tests.

 How is parvovirus treated?

-There is no treatment to kill the virus once it infects the dog.
-However, the virus does not directly cause death; instead, it causes loss of the lining of the intestinal tract and weakens the immune system by affecting the white blood cell numbers.
+The virus causes loss of the lining of the intestinal tract and weakens the immune system by affecting white blood cell numbers.
 The intestinal damage results in severe dehydration (water loss), electrolyte (sodium and potassium) imbalances, and infection in the bloodstream (septicemia).
-Septicemia occurs when the bacteria that normally live in the intestinal tract can enter the bloodstream; if septicemia develops, the dog is more likely to die.
+Septicemia occurs when the bacteria that normally live in the intestinal tract enter the bloodstream; if septicemia develops, the dog is more likely to die.
+Parvovirus can also cause inflammation of the heart muscle (myocarditis) and can cause neurological disease.
+Fortunately, this scenario is less common.

-The first step in treatment is to correct dehydration and electrolyte imbalances.
-This requires the administration of intravenous fluids containing electrolytes.
+A critical part of parvovirus treatment is correcting dehydration and electrolyte imbalances, with the administration of intravenous fluids that contain electrolytes.
 In severe cases, plasma transfusions may be given.
 Antibiotics and anti-inflammatory drugs are given to prevent or control septicemia.
-Antinausea drugs are used to inhibit the vomiting that perpetuates the problems.
-Newer treatments currently being investigated include anti-viral drugs, such as Tamiflu®, and fecal transplantation from healthy dogs.
+Anti-nausea drugs are used to inhibit the vomiting that perpetuates the problems.

 What is the prognosis?

-Most dogs with CPV infection recover if aggressive treatment is used and if therapy is started before severe septicemia and dehydration occur.
-For reasons not fully understood, some breeds, notably the Rottweiler, Doberman Pinscher, Labrador retriever, American Staffordshire terrier, and Arctic sled breeds, have a much higher fatality rate than other breeds.
+Most dogs with parvovirus recover if aggressive treatment is used and if therapy is started before severe septicemia and dehydration occur.
+For reasons not fully understood, some breeds, notably the rottweiler, Doberman pinscher, Labrador retriever, American Staffordshire terrier, and Arctic sled breeds, have much higher fatality rates than other breeds.
 In most cases, puppies that have not improved by the third or fourth day of treatment have a poor prognosis.

 Can parvovirus be prevented?

-Dogs in high exposure situations (e.g., kennels, dog shows, field trials, etc.) may be better protected with a booster every year.
-Breeding dogs should be up to date on their parvo vaccination before breeding; however, pregnant females may be able to be vaccinated with a parvovirus vaccine one week before whelping to transfer higher levels of protective antibodies to the puppies.
-You and your veterinarian should decide about the vaccination schedule that best fits your pet's lifestyle.
+Dogs in high-exposure situations (e.g., kennels, dog shows, field trials) may be better protected with a booster every year.
+Breeding dogs should be up-to-date on their parvo vaccination before breeding, and you may be able to give a pregnant female dog a parvovirus vaccine one week before whelping to transfer higher levels of protective antibodies to the puppies.
+Talk to your veterinarian about the vaccination schedule that best fits your pet’s lifestyle.

 Is there a way to kill the virus in the environment?

-The stability of the CPV in the environment makes it necessary to disinfect contaminated areas properly.
-A solution of 3/4 cup of chlorine bleach in one gallon of water (133 ml: 4 liters) will disinfect food and water bowls and other contaminated items.
-Chlorine bleach must be used because most disinfectants, even those claiming to be effective against viruses, will not kill the canine parvovirus.
+Parvovirus is highly stable in the environment, which means it is necessary to disinfect contaminated areas properly.
+Use a solution of 3/4 cup of chlorine bleach in one gallon of water (133 ml: 4 liters) to disinfect food and water bowls and other contaminated items.
+Chlorine bleach must be used, because most disinfectants will not kill canine parvovirus – even those that claim to be effective against viruses.

 Does parvovirus pose a health risk to my cats or me?